What's Good for the Goose: Plot

 The following day, during the conference, he can only think of her.
-He abandons his work responsibilities to have a perfect day with her, taking in all the seaside amusements and recapturing his youthful energy.
-He tells her he has fallen in love with her and rents a 'love nest' for them.
+He abandons his work responsibilities to have a perfect day with her, taking in the seaside amusements and recapturing his youthful energy.
+He tells her he has fallen in love with her and rents a "love nest" for them.
 Her friend tries to warn him not to get too serious, as Nikki doesn't want a relationship.
-He comes back to their love nest, only to find all the hippies are hanging out there having sex, and have vandalised it.
-When he goes to the bedroom, he finds that Nikki is in bed with another man of her own age.
-Her freind Meg tells him he was just a two-day novelty for her and she has already moved on to someone her own age, and that's the nature of the free love scene.
+He comes back to their love nest, only to find hippies are hanging out there having sex, and have vandalised the place.
+When he goes to the bedroom, he finds Nikki in bed with man of her own age.
+Meg tells him he was just a two-day novelty for Nikki, and she has already moved on to someone else, and that's the nature of the free love scene.